qlyoung/armory-keyboard/README.md

 * CTRL-ALT, CTRL-SHIFT, and other such combined keys have been replaced by a single keyword, SIMUL.
 Start a line with SIMUL and follow it with up to 6 tokens or plaintext characters and all 6 will be sent in one HID report, as if they were pressed at the same time.

 Example:

-DuckyScript:

-`CTRL-ALT DELETE`
+DuckyScript: `CTRL-ALT DELETE`

-ArmoryDuckyScript:

-`SIMUL CTRL ALT DELETE`
+ArmoryDuckyScript: `SIMUL CTRL ALT DELETE`

 This seems more verbose at first, but it's actually better, because you can do things with it that you can't really do in DuckyScript, such as:

-`SIMUL CTRL ALT SHIFT SPACE r d MENU`
+`SIMUL CTRL ALT ENTER a SPACE MENU`

 I have no idea why you would want to do this, but HID supports sending up to 6 keys per report, so I pass that option along to the user.
 Obviously it is up to you to send sane